-Here’s one mochi ice cream recipe that is better and healthier!
-This mochi recipe uses banana instead of sugar, and is a delicious, healthy treat for kids and adults alike.
-It’s also dairy free & vegan friendly, since I use a diary free ice cream made from coconut milk
+Here's one mochi recipe that is better and healthier!
+This Homemade Banana Chocolate Mochi recipe uses banana instead of sugar, and is a delicious, healthy treat for kids and adults alike.

 Ingredients Used to Make Banana Chocolate Mochi